Senior Product Manager, Energy Storage

-Ben Bovarnick is a first year Masters of Environmental Management candidate at the Yale School of Forestry & Environmental Studies, focusing on the policy and financial mechanisms driving clean energy deployment and integration within existing energy infrastructure.
+In the summer of 2017, Ben worked to deploy $20 million in public grants for community microgrid projects throughout New York state through an internship with the New York Governor’s Office of Storm Recovery.
 Prior to Yale, Ben worked for three years as a Research Assistant with the Energy Policy team at the Center for American Progress.
 At CAP, Ben studied and developed state and federal policies designed to bolster the finance and deployment of renewable energy and US engagement in international climate mitigation efforts.
-His research included US energy storage markets, low-income solar access, the Public Utility Regulatory Policies Act, international fossil fuel subsidies reform, climate-related risk insurance, the UNFCCC, the Green Climate Fund, and wastewater infrastructure resilience efforts.
-Ben graduated from the University of Rochester with a bachelor of arts in chemistry and political science.
-He is originally from Oakland, California, and is an avid Bay Area sports fan.
+His research included US energy-storage markets, low-income-solar access, the Public Utility Regulatory Policies Act, climate-related risk insurance, UNFCCC negotiations, and wastewater-infrastructure-resilience efforts.

 Ben holds a BA in chemistry and political science from the University of Rochester.
 He is originally from Oakland, California.
 He is an avid fan of Bay Area sports and Mission-style burritos.

 Our new 6-part series acts as a guide to the current landscape of the electric industry